Skip to main content

 • Problem – On Kamino, collateral supplied by borrowers remains idle, leading to capital inefficiency despite being overcollateralized.

-Solution – PayStream allows borrowers to earn yield on their collateral through streaming modules, turning locked assets into productive capital.
+Solution – Paystream allows borrowers to earn yield on their collateral through routing capital, to fallback pools.

 • Trading fees and incentives from Kamino.